UdyOhan/State-Machine/README.md

 1. Create a state manager asset

 ### Creating The Class for your State Manager
-Create a class that derives from the generic StateManager class
+Create a class that derives from the generic StateManager class by
+- Using the namespace **StateMachine**
+- Deriving from the generic class **StateManager\<T\>** where T is a Unity Component type parameter

 ```
 using System;
 using System.Collections;